akihikodaki/dts/doc/dts_gsg/intro.rst

 As generic test framework, DPDK Test Suite provides the following functions:

-*   Able to work with DUT (Device Under Test), which installed Fedora, Ubuntu, WindRiver, FreeBSD, RedHat and SUSE
+*   Able to work with DUT (Device Under Test), which installed Fedora, Ubuntu, WindRiver, FreeBSD, RedHat and SUSE.
+*   Support virtualization hypervisors like Xen and Qemu.
 *   Support both software and hardware traffic generators, including Scapy, DPDK-based PacketGen and IXIA traffic generator, even third party packet generator via TCL or Python library.
 *   Provide configure files to customize test suite and test cases to run under DUT.
+*   Provide debug and log functionalities for tracking test cases execution process.
 *   Support to output test result by excel, log text file, etc.
-*   In addition, Test Framework will manage communication with DUT by SSH, provides library to manage SSH connections.
 *   DPDK Test Suite provides one set of basic library to manage tester, DUT, test case, exception, generate report, and configure test plan by user configure files.
 It’s easy to develop user-defined test suite and test plan by self, and these test cases are able to integrate into DPDK Test Suite.
 *   With this test framework, user can automatically identify network topology, and easy to configure/deploy environment for DUT and tester, and provides flexibility to scale test capability by configuration.

 DPDK Test Suite environment includes DUT (Device under Test), Tester and packet generator.
 DPDK software will deployed and run on DUT.
-DPDK Test Suite test Framework and test code will be stored into tester.
+DPDK Test Suite should run on the Tester.

 Please see architecture in the following figures: